anoosa1/scribe/README.md

 A real-time collaborative whiteboard.
 Create a room, share the link, draw together.

 Built on Cloudflare Workers + Durable Objects for the backend, vanilla JS for the frontend.
-No frameworks, no nonsense.

 ## What it does